Back to Top

 Beard Length Guide

-This guide breaks down beard length by stage, explains what’s happening at each point, and shows you how to care for your beard properly as it grows.
+This guide breaks down beard growth by stage, explains what’s happening at each point, and shows you how to care for your beard properly as it develops.

 Why Beard Length Matters

-Knowing what stage you’re in keeps your beard healthy and manageable.
+Knowing what stage you’re in helps you keep your beard healthy, balanced, and manageable.

 Hair is just breaking through the skin, and sharp tips rub against sensitive areas.
 This is when most men quit.